whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery-level.md

 }
 ```
 Now we are done!\
 If you want to have any other level than 10 percent, modify the multiplier or do other calculations.
-But keep in mind that it is somewhat meaningless below 5, say 3, because the laptop will not hibernate until it reaches 3 percent.
+But keep in mind that it is somewhat meaningless below 5, say 3, because the laptop will not hibernate and keep waking up until the battery reaches 3 percent.

 ## Other things
 - This document uses the word "hibernate," but the technique here works with regular sleep.